 Traveling to the Windy City but left your bike at home?
 Equipment rentals are available from Wheel & Sprocket in Evanston at 1027 Davis St., (847) 864-7660; Bobby's Bike Hike at 540 N. Lake Shore Dr., (312) 245-9300; and at Bike and Roll Chicago's locations: Millennium Park and Navy Pier.
 Bike and Roll Chicago also offers tours of the city, free trail maps and Segway tours; phone (312) 729-1000.

 Another option is Divvy, Chicago's bicycle-sharing system.
-Two-wheelers may be rented and returned at any number of self-service kiosks found throughout the city.
+Two-wheelers may be rented and returned at any number of self-service kiosks found near local restaurants and other locations throughout the city.
 A 24-hour pass costs $9.95, which includes unlimited trips of 30 minutes or less; an annual membership is available.
 Phone (855) 553-4889 for more information.

 A free copy of the “Chicago Bike Map” is available from the Chicago Department of Transportation, (312) 742-2453.
 Other cycling information is available from the Active Transportation Alliance, (312) 427-3325.